Wendell B. Mendenhall: Biography

 Mendenhall was born in Mapleton, Utah and graduated from Springville High School.
 He then attended both Utah State University and Brigham Young University.
 Mendenhall served as a Mormon missionary in New Zealand from 1927 to 1930.

 He was then involved in various business ventures mainly in California and served as bishop of the Stockton Ward of the LDS Church.

 When Mendenhall was first given the assignment to select a temple site in New Zealand by David O. McKay, he was serving as president of the San Joaquin Stake in California.

 Mendenhall was the person who went to such countries as Tonga and recruited local members who were called as labor missionaries to assist in building the Polynesian Cultural Center.
 He was then until the mid-1960s closely connected with Henry D. Moyle in the acquisition of land and the building of a large number of chapels and other buildings for the LDS Church.

 In 1978 Mendenhall died at the age of 70 from a heart attack.

-Family

-Mendenhall is the grandfather of Bronco Mendenhall.
-He is also the grandfather of Martin Paul Mendenhall.